 All phases of the Company's operations are subject to environmental regulation in the various jurisdictions in which it operates.
 There is no assurance that the Company will have or be able to obtain all necessary environmental approvals, licenses, permits or consents or be in compliance therewith or that notwithstanding its precautions, breaches of environmental laws (whether inadvertent or not) will not occur.
-The lack of or inability to obtain any such approvals, licenses, permits or consents or any breaches of environmental laws, may result in penalties including fines or other sanctions, breach of the conditions of a mining concession or other consent or permit with possible revocation of the concession, consent or permit.
+The lack of or inability to obtain any such approvals, licenses, permits or consents or other sanctions, breach of the conditions of a mining concession or other consent or permit with possible revocation of the concession, consent or permit.
 In this regard, environmental hazards may exist on the properties in which the Company has an interest which are unknown to the Company at present and which have been caused by previous or existing owners or operators of the properties.